OPERATION OF THE ASTROLABE

 -----------------------------

 The regula points to the hour angle on the mater.
-Count hours
+Ignore the

-Sometimes hour angle is counted westward thru +12h and eastward
+Sometimes the hour angle is counted westward thru +12h; eastward

 thru -12h.
-The latter indicates the hours UNTIL culmination of the
+The latter is the hours UNTIL culmination of the target;

 Find the longitude of the Moon or planet in the sky